 Tips for Expatriates to Help Prevent the Spread of COVID-19

 By now, most of us have a routine of thoroughly cleaning up after ourselves and being mindful of what we’re touching ever since the rise of the COVID-19 pandemic.
 Globally, some countries have lifted restrictions and lockdowns.
-Malaysia, New Zealand, and Germany are just some of the countries that have lifted it’s mandated lockdowns, but it still sees a spike in cases.
+Malaysia, healthcare system in New Zealand, and Germany are just some of the countries that have lifted it’s mandated lockdowns, but it still sees a spike in cases.
 However, countries like Brazil are pretty hard hit and reportedly will surpass the USA’s toll in cases and deaths by the end of July.
 Hence, no matter where you are around the world, it’s more crucial than ever to stay vigilant and strictly follow the safety guidelines established in preventing the spread of COVID-19.

 In this article, we’re sharing five simple but effective rules to protect yourself against the virus.
 Consider this as a refresher article.

 The first thing you should do once you come home is to wash your hands with soap and water.
 Thoroughly washing your hands will take you 20 seconds.
 When you’re outside, avoid touching your eyes, nose, and mouth.
 Be mindful of what you’re touching as well.
 If you’re touching your phones, keys, grocery bags, do not touch your face.